Mountain Home, NC

 583 people

-As of 2023, 12.7% of Mountain Home, NC residents (447 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 12.7% of Mountain Home, NC residents (447 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Mountain Home, NC was 14.5%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Mountain Home, NC compared to that of it's neighboring and parent geographies.